dsl-logo

 If the borrower providing a personal guarantee is asset-backed (i.e. owns a property), they’ll generally qualify for lower rates.

-A credit score below 600 will make it more difficult to get a business loan, with higher rates applying for low credit score borrowers who are approved.
+With a lot of lenders, a credit score below 600 will make getting a business loan more difficult, with higher rates applying for low credit score borrowers who are approved.

 If there are defaults, court orders or insolvencies in the borrower’s credit history, higher rates will apply.
 Dishonoured payments or being overdrawn on an account could also be considered.